Precision Painting Quantity Takeoff

 Industry Standards

-We adhere to the Painting Contractors Association (PCA) standards for measuring, surface preparation, and opening deduction methodology.
+We adhere to Painting Contractors Association (PCA) and The Society for Protective Coatings (SSPC) standards for measuring, surface preparation, and opening deduction methodology.

 Pro Estimator Tip

 "Never bid exterior painting without checking the substrate.
-Painting smooth HardiePlank requires entirely different labor and material yields than painting deeply grooved T1-11 siding or heavily textured stucco.
-If you assume it's all smooth, you will lose money on the paint spread rate."
+Painting smooth fiber cement siding requires entirely different labor and material yields than deeply grooved siding or heavily textured stucco."

 - Senior Coatings Estimator